ktoll2/Tabkeeper/CONTRIBUTING.md

 # Contributing to Tabkeeper

 Thank you for contributing.
 Please open an issue before starting substantial work so the proposed behavior and scope can be discussed.
-Say which platform — Visual Studio, VS Code/VSCodium, or both — your issue or change applies to.
+Say which platform (Visual Studio, VS Code/VSCodium, or both) your issue or change applies to.

 This repository holds two independent implementations of the same idea: [`visualstudio/`](visualstudio) (.NET/VSIX, for Visual Studio) and [`vscode/`](vscode) (TypeScript, for VS Code/VSCodium).
 Pick the